Tretti/rails-bootstrap-helpers/README.md

 Basically any helper accepts the `:tooltip` option.
 This will add a Bootstrap tooltip to the rendered component.

-**Note:** this helper requires JavaScript to be manually initialized.
+**Note:** this option requires JavaScript to be manually initialized.
 Add the following code to your JavaScript file:

 ````javascript